In this post, I’m sharing with you 6 lessons I learned (the hard way) from my first labor and delivery.

 - How to Get Things Done with a Newborn

-- The ULTIMATE Guide to Buying Baby’s First Car Seat
+- The Ultimate Guide to Choosing Baby’s First Car Seat